ilc-suite/Ilc.SampleApp.AdventureWorks/README.md

 Sample Apps for AdventureWokrs Harvester

 ### Displaying Informations
-Apps can only display collected informations so we start at step 2
+The Apps displays expanded informations like the collected informtions